home-assistant/home-assistant.io/source/_integrations/nextcloud.markdown

 ---
 title: Nextcloud
 description: Instructions on how to integrate Nextcloud monitor api data into Home Assistant.
+Sensors and BinarySensors will be created for most of the datapoints that the built-in Nextcloud [serverinfo app](https://github.com/nextcloud/serverinfo) provides.
+To see which datapoints your nextcloud instance exposes, browse to this url: `https://<your_nextcloud_url>/ocs/v2.php/apps/serverinfo/api/v1/info?format=json`
 ha_category:
   - Binary Sensor
   - Sensor